 Conclude by reaffirming why you are an ideal candidate for this scholarship.
 Summarize key points raised earlier but focus on expressing future aspirations linked to what receiving this scholarship would mean for you personally and professionally.

 Highlight commitments such as contributing positively back to society using the education funded by the scholarship or continuing research in specific areas of interest related to societal benefits.
-This reinforces not only why you deserve support but also shows foresight about using resources provided by scholarships responsibly toward impactful ends.
+This reinforces not only why you deserve support but also shows foresight about using resources responsibly toward impactful ends.

 Writing Tips for a Persuasive Personal Statement